 - 1. All voltages are referenced to ground. - 2.
-V{PUP} = external pullup voltage. - 3.
+V{PUP} = external pullup voltage.
+If V{PUP} is lower than 3.0V the first byte read (any read command) may not reproduce the correct memory contents.
+Therefore, under low voltage conditions, it is recommended to set either the most significant bit or all five most significant bits of TA2 to 1.
+Internal circuitry of the chip will force these five bits back to 0 before they are shifted in the address counter and CRC generator. - 3.
 Input load is to ground. - 4.
 An additional reset or communication sequence cannot begin until the reset high time has expired. - 5.
 Read data setup time refers to the time the host must pull the 1-Wire bus low to read a bit.
 Data is guaranteed to be valid within 1 μs of this falling edge and will remain valid for 14 μs minimum.
 (15 μs total from falling edge on 1-Wire bus.) - 6.
-V{IH} is a function of the external pullup resistor and the pullup voltage. - 7.
+V{IH} is a function of the external pullup resistor and V{PUP} . - 7.
 30 nanocoulombs per 72 time slots @ 5.0V. - 8.
-At V{CC} =5.0V with a 5 k Ω pullup to V{CC} and a maximum time slot of 120 μ s. - 9.
+At $V{CC} = 5.0 \text{V}$ with a $5 \text{k}\Omega$ pullup to V{CC} and a maximum time slot of 120 μ s. - 9.
 Capacitance on the data pin could be 800 pF when power is first applied.
-If a 5 k Ω resistor is used to pull up the data line to V{CC} , 5 ms after power has been applied the parasite capacitance will not affect normal communications. - 10.
-Maximum 1-Wire voltage for programming parameters is 11.5V to 12.0V; temperature range is -40°C to +50°C. - 11.
-Under certain low voltage conditions V{ILMAX} may have to be reduced to as much as 0.5V to always guarantee a presence pulse. - 12.
-The accumulative duration of the programming pulses for each address must not exceed 5 ms.
+If a $5k\Omega$ resistor is used to pull up the data line to V{CC} , 5 μ s after power has been applied the parasite capacitance will not affect normal communications. - 10.
+Under certain low voltage conditions V{ILMAX} may have to be reduced to as much as 0.5V to always guarantee a presence pulse.